top of page

 The Ben Alder group is in the central highlands and there is lots to encounter - high plateaus, lochans, ridges, fantastic views - all while bagging 6 Munros!
 We'll be cycling in and out each day rather than camping (camping in the central highlands in summer can be a testing experience with the highland midges!).
 We've set aside three days for this adventure to give ourselves options - we've found that on occasions, bigger days are best broken down into two separate ventures dependiing on weather and the group.
 It also gives us the possibility to have a rest day (these are big days) or avoid a bad weather day.

-Day 1
+Day 1 from Dalwhinnie

-Ben Alder (Beinn Eallair) (1,148m / 3,766ft)
+Ben Alder (Beinn Eallair) (1,148m / 3,766ft)"

-Beinn Bheoil (1,019m / 3,343ft)
+Beinn Bheoil (1,019m / 3,343ft)"

 These fine Munros form a circular walk from the disused Culra Bothy.
 A long but pleasant cycle in from Dalwhinnie brings us to the heart of this area.
 If the weather is good, we can scramble the easy ridge up to Ben Alder and then over the rocky but straight forward Beinn Bheoil.
 We'll then cycle out.
-The cycle ride takes about 2h each way.
+The cycle ride takes about 2h each way."

 Beinn Eibhinn (1,102m / 3,615ft)